btemperli/scratch-raspberry/README.md

 ️[✔] Don't ask options on launch executable file
 ```

+Install in chromium the extension "virtual keyboard" directly in the user-data-dir "/home/pi/log".
+To do this, start chromium
+with:

+    $ /usr/bin/chromium --user-data-dir=/home/pi/chromium-data https://facebook.com
+    $ /usr/bin/chromium --kiosk --user-data-dir=/home/pi/chromium-data https://facebook.com

+And then install the chromium-extension via the menu.
+With the second command you can check if the extension is working.

 ### Running

 After the preparation, there should be an app on the desktop to run.
 Just double-click it.